Cheapest Liability-Only Car Insurance for You

 blueCheck icon

-Liability-only insurance only covers damages to others — it doesn’t cover repairing damages to your vehicle in case of accidents, weather, vandalism or theft.
+Liability-only insurance only covers damages and injuries to others — it doesn’t cover repairing damages to your vehicle in case of accidents, weather, vandalism or theft.

 blueCheck icon

-Although minimum coverage insurance is often the cheapest, it may not be sufficient to cover damages after a claim.
-For the best financial protection, opt for higher liability limits or full coverage.
+Although minimum coverage liability-only insurance is often the cheapest, it may not be sufficient to cover damages after a claim and insurers require full-coverage for financed vehicles.
+Liability-only can make sense for older low value cars and allow you to save.

 Compare Auto Insurance Rates